SarahEW1206/momably/README.md

 ## TO-DOs:

+- Update all links with process.env.PUBLIC_URL!! (otherwise they will not work in prod)

 - Format/style the profile pages
 - Figure out how to sort results alpha by biz name
 - Figure out how to prevent updating profile w/ an email already in use.